-Definition of chase
+Definition of hunting

-chase hands to poker is normal, but you need to know when to do it and when not to do it.
-The best indicator to know is the size of our opponent's bet.
-First of all, it is important to always keep in mind how often we will hit our draw.
+Chasing hands in poker is normal, but you have to know when to do it and when not to do it.
+The best indicator of when to chase is the size of our opponent's bet.
+First, it is important to always keep in mind how often we will hit our draw.
 Then, we will relate this probability to the size of the bet.
-If we are at the turn with a color draw, we roughly know that we will hit our color on the river 20% of the time.
-If the pot is 10 euros and our opponent bet 10 euros at the turn, we will have to pay 10 to win 20 knowing that poker times out of 5 we will not hit anything.
-So we don't have the odds for chase.
+If we are on the turn with a flush draw, we know roughly that we will hit our flush on the river 20% of the time.
+If the pot is €10 and our opponent bets €10 on the turn, we will have to pay €10 to win €20 knowing that 4 times out of 5 we will hit nothing.
+So we don't have the odds to chase.